rcmdnk/sd_cl/README.md

 [standalone version](https://github.com/rcmdnk/sd_cl/tree/standalone)
 (standalone version could be obsolete).

-If you use Homebrew, sentaku also will be installed automatically.
+If you use Homebrew to insatll, sentaku will be installed automatically, too.

 ## curl